-Need: There are 700,000 Kentuckians, including more than 200,000 children, who struggle with hunger.
-That means 1 in 6 adults and 1 in 5 children in Kentucky lack consistent access to enough food for a healthy, active lifestyle.
+There are nearly 700,000 Kentuckians, including nearly 200,000 children, who struggle with hunger.
+That means 1 in 8 adults and 1 in 6 children in Kentucky lack consistent access to enough food for a healthy, active lifestyle.

 - 67 percent had to choose between paying for utilities and paying for food, with 32 percent reporting making this choice every month.